Stay tuned for information

 10 Fwy East, exit on Maple Avenue.
 Turn left onto Maple Avenue.

 Take the Red or Purple Line to Pershing Square.
-Take the DASH D or E bus to Olympic Blvd.
+Take the E bus to Olympic Blvd.
 Walk east and make a left on Maple Ave.

 For more info on the Fashion District, please visit: www.fashiondistrict.org